ZZ Plant Care

 Overwatering

-The easiest way to ruin your ZZ Plant’s day is overwatering.
-If the ZZ is turning yellow or feeling soggy/mushy, it may have root rot and definitely has been overwatered.
+The easiest way to ruin your ZZ Plant is by overwatering.
+If the ZZ is turning yellow or feeling soggy/mushy, it may have root rot and has been overwatered.
 Back off on the water until the soil has completely dried out.
-If your roots are already rotting, you may need to trim them back and repot the ZZ Plant, or take a cutting of your existing ZZ stalks to propagate new roots (ironically, this is done by placing the cut stalks in water).
+If your roots are already rotting, you may need to trim them and repot the ZZ Plant or take a cutting of your existing ZZ stalks to propagate new roots (ironically, this is done by placing the cut stalks in water).

 Underwatering

-While underwatering basically impossible to do, your ZZ will let you know if it needs more water.
-It is a drought resistant plant but in times of extreme drought (i.e., forgetfulness - no judgment, it happens), your ZZ Plant may start to drop leaves to conserve moisture.
+While underwatering is impossible to do, your ZZ will let you know if it needs more water.
+It is a drought-resistant plant but in times of extreme drought (i.e., forgetfulness - no judgment, it happens), your ZZ Plant may start to drop leaves to conserve moisture.
 Water thoroughly so the top inch of soil is moist and watch your ZZ Plant thrive once again!

 Crazy About your Sharp Dressed Plant

-The ZZ is a gorgeous and eye-catching addition to any home, but you should keep it out of reach of curious pets and kids since it’s toxic to humans and animals.
+The ZZ is a gorgeous and eye-catching addition to any home, but you should keep it out of reach of curious pets and kids since it’s toxic to humans and animals if ingested.
 Wash your hands after handling your ZZ Plant.

 If you have further questions about caring for your ZZ Plant, please let us know and we’ll be happy to help.